MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform-deployment-config.md

     }
     ```

-1. If you're using **'Replace Tokens' extension** and adding tokens in your configuration like in the above example, navigate to the pipeline for your solution **Select Edit -> Variables**.
+1. If you're using 'Replace Tokens' extension and adding tokens in your configuration like in the above example, navigate to the pipeline for your solution **select Edit -> Variables**.

 1. On the Pipeline Variables screen, create a **pipeline variable** for each of the tokens in your configuration (for example, team.aadSecurityGroupId).

-1. Set the value to the **azure active directory group id** to associate with the team in Dataverse and **Select Keep this value secret** if you want to ensure the value is not saved as plain text.
+1. Set the value to the **azure active directory group id** to associate with the team in Dataverse and **select Keep this value secret** if you want to ensure the value is not saved as plain text.

-1. Where applicable repeat the steps above for each solution / pipeline you create.
+1. Where applicable repeat the steps above for each solution and pipeline you create.

 #### Create solution component ownership json